Yubico/webauthn-recovery-extension/README.md

 To authenticate the user with a recovery credential and create a new main credential, the RP performs the following procedure:

+ 1. Identify the user, for example by asking for a username.

  1. Let `allowCredentials` be a new empty list.

  1. For each `(state, creds)` value in the `recoveryStates` map stored in the